abzico/dyc/README.md

 Generated HTML file is set to refresh every 3 seconds.
 The program listens to incoming data over socket throuth `douyu` package, then process message before geneation of HTML file.

+# Connect with our Devloper
+Our founder and developer goes live for game development on Douyu from time to time, you can connect with him [here](https://www.douyu.com/6138951).
+Feel free to say hi!

 # License
 MIT, [ABZI.co](https://abzi.co)